kwizatz88/GsyncSwitch/README.md

 ----------------------------------------------------------------------------------------------------------------------------
 If you want to build the projects yourself :

-- GsyncSwitchEXE : C++ project to make a dll wrapper to switch Gsync (using NVAPI), or for other NVAPI calls (used to be an exe file)
+- GsyncSwitchNVAPI : C++ project to make a dll wrapper to switch Gsync (using NVAPI), or for other NVAPI calls
 - GsyncSwitch : C# project for the simple app in taskbar

-To compile GsyncSwitchEXE project, you need NVAPI (not included for copyright purpose) available here : https://developer.nvidia.com/nvapi
+To compile GsyncSwitchNVAPI project, you need NVAPI (not included for copyright purpose) available here : https://developer.nvidia.com/nvapi

 Note: for frequencies/resolutions switches, the app uses a free tool : nircmd.exe